 The Graduate Certificate in Theology (GradCertTh) is designed for those who already have an undergraduate qualification and bring vocational expertise and life experience into dialogue with critical reflection on the Christian faith.
 Students will deepen their theological understanding and discover connections between theology and the wider world, the church and missions contexts.
-Completion of the GradCertTh provides a potential springboard into the GradDipTh or can be an exit qualification.
+Completion of the GradCertTh provides a potential springboard into the GradDipTh.
 Graduates from this programme have returned to their vocations, engaged in missions or community development work in local and global contexts, trained as teachers or moved into church leadership.